 The popularity of vaping is well-known.
 A deviation of the original electronic cigarettes, vapes are now ubiquitous— with an estimated 10.8 million Americans using electronic cigarettes of some sort, over half of them under the age of 35.

 Just as parents for hundreds of years have had to contend with their children smoking, today’s parents can also add vaping to the list.
 While propagated as a better alternative to smoking, vaping isn’t a healthy habit, and it’s certainly not a good thing for children.
 However, this doesn’t mean kids aren’t doing it — nearly 40 percent of 12th graders admitted to vaping at least once in the last 12 months.

 For any parent who is largely unfamiliar with vaping culture, it’s therefore important to understand the reality of the behaviors in which their children are partaking, particularly if these behaviors are dangerous.
 This is what you need to know about the shocking number of vaping options available to your children.

 What Is Vaping and Why Is it Popular?

 While the idea behind electronic cigarettes has existed for nearly a century, the modern e-cigarette did not become popular until the early 2000s.
-Similar in size and appearance to normal cigarettes, these devices consisted simply of a cartomizer and a battery and were intended specifically for those who wanted to break the habit of smoking toxic and dangerous, dried tobacco cigarettes.
+Similar in size and appearance to regular cigarettes, these devices consisted simply of a cartomizer and a battery and were intended specifically for those who wanted to break the habit of smoking toxic and dangerous, dried tobacco cigarettes.

 However, as the concept took off, manufacturers deviated from the style of a traditional e-cigarette, with the goal of turning vaping into a unique activity separate from cigarette smoking.
 This change led to the more technologically advanced vape pens that are popular today.